 As you can see, for me, a 24-70mm and a 100mm macro lens are all I need / use at this point.
 However, lenses are a personal thing, so what works best for me might not be best for you.
 Rent gear (we love the customer service at LensRentals.com) and try different things out to see what works for you!

 My recommendation for a more affordable starter lens is the camera’s kit lens.
 After that, I recommend a 50mm f1.8 lens (the brand that’s compatible with your camera) as they are inexpensive and will allow you to dip into lower f-numbers for that magical bokeh background.

 Other cameras I own and happily recommend:

 Canon 70D – was the camera I built my business with and was a workhorse from 2015 – 2017 – a comparable model today is the Canon 90D – the articulating screen was awesome for shooting video.

-Nikon D750 – I bought this used in 2019 to get a sense of the difference between Canon and Nikon and to help me know the Nikon system in order to better serve students.
-This camera was how I fell in love with the Nikon color technology.
-I am still using Nikon’s newer models to this day.
+Nikon D750 – I bought this used in 2019 to get a sense of the difference between Canon and Nikon and to help me know the Nikon system in order to better serve our community.

 Sony a6000 – was my first mirrorless camera, bought used in 2015.
-I’ve logged the least amount of hours on the Sony, though video folks swear by the Sony Alpha cameras.
 Today’s equivalent would be the Sony A7 II.